-There will be Sapling Learning (online) Homework problems assigned for each chapter covered in this course.
+There are Sapling Learning (online) Homework problems assigned for each chapter covered.
 These homework problems are required and are graded.
-These are meant to help students practice the material [but by no means are the only 'practice' available as there are problems at the end of the text book].
-Late homework submissions via Sapling will not be accepted; so if homework is incomplete and the due date passes, the points earned are zero (0).
-Students cannot get credit for things that are not completed on-time.
-Due dates are below and they are non-negotiable; I have assigned due dates to keep students on track in completing the homework problems little by little over the course of the summer session and not all at once [at the end].
+They are meant to help students practice the material [but by no means are the only 'practice' available, as there are problems at the end of the textbook].
+Late homework submissions via Sapling will not be accepted; if homework is incomplete and the due date passes, the points earned are zero (0).
+Students cannot get credit for things that are not completed on time.
+Due dates are below and they are non-negotiable; I assigned due dates to keep students on track, completing the homework problems little by little over the course of the summer session.